Are You Overlooking These Common Food Sensitivity Symptoms? What You Need To Know About Healing

 For example, the autoimmune condition celiac disease, is ultimately the end stage (1) of gluten sensitivity.
 About 10 percent of people with celiac disease have noticeable digestive symptoms but still deal with other symptoms like acne.
 Because of this, only about 5 percent (2) of true celiacs are actually diagnosed leaving about 20 percent of people unknowingly struggling with gluten intolerance.

 How To Start Healing

 Around 80 percent (4) of your immune system is located in your gut.
-It only makes sense then that by healing your gut could bring relief to food sensitivities.
+It only makes sense then that healing your gut could bring relief to food sensitivity symptoms.
 Now, that doesn’t mean that every person and every food sensitivity will be completely healed forever – but it doesn’t have to be a life sentence!